-Exploration and evaluation asset acquisition costs include cash consideration and the estimated fair market value, on the date of issue, of common shares or warrants on the date of issue.
+Exploration and evaluation asset acquisition costs include cash consideration and the estimated fair market value, of common shares or warrants on the date of issue.

 Although the Company has taken steps to verify title to exploration and evaluation properties in which it has an interest, these procedures do not guarantee the Company's title.
 Such properties may be subject to prior agreements or transfers, non-compliance with regulatory requirements or title may be affected by undetected defects.